 When I think of Louisville, Kentucky, Colonel Sanders’ chicken comes to mind first.
 I’m not sure that’s a good thing.
 The chicken has become decidedly subpar over the years and I wonder if the secret recipe involves letting it sit on warmers for hours on end.
 If the good colonel (who’s honored with a bust at his Louisville grave site) knew about the quality of his creation, he’d have a fit.
-But I’m sure there’s a lot more to Kentucky’s largest city than chicken, and last weekend I gave myself 24 hours to find out.
+But I’m sure there’s a lot more to Kentucky’s largest city than chicken, and last weekend I gave myself one night to find out.

 The Good, Cheap Food and Drink In Louisville